ybgirgin3/telegram-git-bot/README.md

 **API NEEDS TO BE A JSON FILE**

-After getting api you need to paste the url to;
+After getting api you need to paste the api url to;

 ```py
 # git_process.py line: 14